Skip to main content

 Letters of recommendation help paint a picture of who you are.
 Like any good painter, you want to be in control of the whole work.
 However, there are compliments and aspects of your personality that only your recommenders can share.

-Harvard requires you to send recommendations from two teachers you know well from different academic subjects.
-Make sure you talk to your recommenders about your broader goals for college, your reasons for applying to Harvard specifically, and the qualities you hope to highlight to admissions officers.
+Harvard requires recommendations from two teachers who know you well in different academic subjects.
+Talk with your recommenders about your broader college goals, why you’re applying to Harvard in particular, and the qualities you want to emphasize to admissions officers.

-Your school counselor will also include a recommendation letter, which will provide context for your academic and extracurricular achievements within your high school.
+Your school counselor will also provide a letter of recommendation, which will provide context for your academic and extracurricular achievements within your high school.
 For example, they can help Harvard understand how your course rigor stacks up, given the offerings.

 7. Apply Early Action

-The Harvard Class of 2027’s 7.6% early action acceptance rate is substantially higher than its overall acceptance rate of 3.5%, so this application pathway offers some applicants an excellent opportunity to improve their odds of admission.
+Harvard states that there’s no admissions advantage to applying for early action.
+That said, EA applicants generally have higher acceptance rates than those applying regular decision.
+Consider that the Harvard Class of 2027’s 7.6% early action acceptance rate was more than double that of its overall acceptance rate of 3.5%.
+This application pathway offers some applicants an excellent opportunity to increase their chances of admission.

 Harvard offers restrictive early action (REA), a non-binding program that places no obligation on you to enroll if admitted.
-Applying REA to Harvard does restrict you from applying early decision, and from applying early action at any private college, but you can apply early action to any public college or university.
+Applying REA to Harvard does restrict you from applying early decision or early action at any private college, but you can apply early action to any public college or university, provided it’s non-binding.
+You can apply regular decision anywhere.

 How to Apply to Harvard